-Thousands show support for Palestine in Chicago march
+Thousands march in Chicago in show of support for Palestine

 Videos posted on Twitter showed people waving the Palestinian flag and holding banners condemning the Israeli aggression, which has escalated into heavy airstrikes on Gaza.